Welcome to Norway

 We can’t visit the area without spending some time in Stokmarknes.
 This historic town is part of Vesterålen, an archipelago just northeast of Lofoten.
-For us, this place is particularly special.
-Shipping pioneer Richard With founded the Original Coastal Express was founded in 1893 by shipping pioneer Richard With.
+Of all the places we visit, this one is particularly special to us.
+It was here that the Original Coastal Express was founded in 1893 by shipping pioneer Richard With.

-The Coastal Express soon became a lifeline for Norway’s remote coastal communities.
-Fittingly, our legacy has been immortalized in the place where it all began.
+The Coastal Express soon became a lifeline for Norway’s remote coastal communities, and fittingly, our legacy has been immortalised in the place where it all began.
 Standing on the waterfront, you’ll find our 1956 ship MS Finnmarken, encased in a glass building like a ship in a bottle.

-This is Hurtigrutemuseet, the museum that chronicles our history as Norway’s leading expedition cruise line.
-On a guided tour, explore the retired vessel and experience the atmosphere of a bygone era.
+This is Hurtigrutemuseet, the museum that chronicles our history as Norway’s leading expedition cruise line from start to now.
+On a guided tour, you can explore the retired vessel and experience the atmosphere of a past era.

 We’ll dock in the town of Svolvær in the afternoon.
-Located on the island of Austvågøya in the south of Lofoten, Svolvær is the biggest town of the archipelago, humming with shops, restaurants, galleries, and cafés.
-You can also admire views of the Svolvær Goat, a nearby mountain that resembles a goat and its horns.
+Located on the island of Austvågøya in the south of Lofoten, Svolvær is the biggest town of the archipelago, humming with shops, restaurants, galleries, and cafés to enjoy.
+You can also admire views of the Svolvær Goat, a nearby mountain named for resembling a goat and its horns.

-Surrounded by islands and water, Brønnøysund sits on a narrow peninsula that juts out from the mainland.
-Around 5,000 people live in this small town, many in colorful houses against a backdrop of gentle slopes and dramatic mountain peaks.
+Surrounded by islands and water, Brønnøysund sits on a narrow peninsula that juts out of the mainland.
+Around 5,000 people live in this small town, many in colourful houses against a backdrop of gentle slopes and dramatic mountain peaks.

-Enjoy the bustling atmosphere of the harbor and stroll along Havnegata.
+Enjoy the bustling atmosphere of the harbour and take a walk along Havnegata.
 Drop into one of the pubs for a snack, or treat yourself to a meal in a local restaurant.
-Wander the visitors’ marina, or visit an 1870 stone church built in neo-Gothic style.
-For some extra excitement, you may be able to go kayaking or island-hopping on an RIB safari.
+Wander the visitors’ marina, or visit an 1870 Neo-Gothic stone church.
+For some extra excitement, you may be able to go kayaking, or island-hopping on a RIB safari.

-On an island south of Brønnøysund, you’ll find Torghatten mountain, recognizable by a natural tunnel that runs through the center.
-According to local lore, the hole is the result of a troll who fired an arrow at a young woman who rejected his advances.
+On an island south of Brønnøysund, you’ll find Torghatten mountain, recognisable by a natural tunnel that runs through the centre.
+According to local lore, the hole is the result of a troll who fired an arrow at a young woman who had rejected his advances.
 As the Troll King threw his hat to protect her, the sun began to rise, turning the hat to stone with a hole in the middle from the arrow.

-On an optional excursion, you can hike an hour up to the hole in the mountain.
-Peer through the tunnel and enjoy the view of the surrounding islands.
+On an optional excursion, you can take an hour’s walk up to the hole in the mountain.
+Peer through the tunnel and enjoy the view of the islands around.

 A picturesque town